Mortgage Stress Test: What is it and how does it work?

 For example, let's assume some basic details: an annual income of $100K, 5% down payment and 25-year amortization:

 How do your numbers line up?
-Talk or apply with us — our expert True North Mortgage brokers can check with several accredited lenders to find your best rate and product fit for your optimal pre-approval numbers.
+Talk or apply with us.
+Our expert True North Mortgage brokers can check with several accredited lenders to find your best rate and product fit for your optimal pre-approval numbers.

 We also offer free, unbiased advice for ways to increase your down payment, reduce debt or improve your credit report to strengthen your application in the eyes of a lender.